eagle-io/docs/source/topics/views/map/index.rst

 |

-Adding a new location marker
+Adding a new Location marker
 -----------------------------
 |icon-location-add| Use the *Add Location* button in the toolbar or from the map context menu with a right-click or long-press on the map.
 The Add Location dialog will be displayed showing all locations within the Selected Node that have not been assigned coordinates.